-The revenue of the Company comprises interest receivable and other income.
-The accounting policy for the recognition of each element of revenue is described separately within these accounting policies.
+The revenue of the Company comprises other income.
+The accounting policy for the recognition of revenue is described separately within these accounting policies.
+Interest receivable or payable from other Group companies is recognised in accordance with the effective interest rate method.